volkrunX/WordleRECREATION/README.md

 pip install colorama
 ```

-write a 5 letter word genius
+then write a 5 letter word genius